juanlao7/protopipe_web/neural_network_cards/layer_PReLU.md

 * **Alpha initializer** --- [NeuralNetworkInitializer](types/NeuralNetworkInitializer)

   Initializer function for the weights.
+If not specified, then [Zeros initializer](neural_network_cards/initializer_Zeros) is used.

 * **Alpha regularizer** --- [NeuralNetworkRegularizer](types/NeuralNetworkRegularizer)